CMMC Scoring Met vs Not Met Assessment Objectives NIST 800-171A // 8 MIN READ

 The Bottom Line

-CMMC scoring is a completeness test applied at the most granular level the framework defines.
+CMMC scoring is a completeness test applied at the most granular level the framework defines under 32 CFR Part 170.
 A practice is the unit of scoring in terms of point impact on the SPRS total.
 An assessment objective is the unit of evaluation in terms of what the assessor must verify.
-The gap between the two is where "mostly compliant" organizations discover they are not certified — because every objective within every practice must be individually Met, and one gap in one objective produces the same finding as no preparation at all.

 "Mostly compliant" is not an assessment outcome.
 It is a description of a Not Met finding that was close.
 The gap between Met and Not Met is the gap between a certification and a POA&M — and in some cases, the gap between a conditional status and a full reassessment from scratch.
 Prepare for every objective.
 Not for most of them.